E-invoicing is the direct exchange of invoices between suppliers’ and buyers’ financial systems in a structured format.

 Australia and New Zealand (A-NZ) announced the adoption of PEPPOL framework for e-invoicing in 2019 and has developed localised invoice specifications based on PEPPOL BIS Billing 3.0.

 If you are looking to offer your services as an Access Point (AP) or Service Metadata Publisher (SMP) with businesses predominantly in A-NZ, Open PEPPOL recommends that you sign up with the relevant local authority when it is established.
-A-NZ will each be establishing a PEPPOL Authority (PA) and are expecting to be operational by late 2019.
+NZ has established their PEPPOL Authority (PA) and Australia are expected to establish their PA in the near future.

 PEPPOL is based on a 4-corner model where every business and its trading partners communicate via their Access Points.
 The 4-corner model gives buyers and suppliers the freedom to choose any Access Point within the PEPPOL network, rather than being required by a trading partner to use a specific provider.